proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/cross-chain-swaps.md

 ## Protocol

 Alice and Bob want to exchange `10 alice tokens for 10 bob tokens`.
-The problem is that they are not in the same blockchain: alice token is defined in Sirius-Chain public chain, whereas bob token is only present in a private chain using Catapult technology.
+The problem is that they are not in the same blockchain: alice token is defined in Sirius Chain public chain, whereas bob token is only present in a private chain using Sirius Chain technology.

 <div class="info">

 **Note**

-Sirius-Chain’s private and future public chain share the SDK.
+Sirius Chain’s private and future public chain share the SDK.
 You could implement atomic cross-chain swap between blockchains that use different technologies if they permit the [secret lock/proof mechanism](#lockhashalgorithm).
 </div>

 ![Cross-chain swap cycle](/img/cross-chain-swap-cycle.png "Cross-chain swap cycle")